CaptainPickard/CryptArb-CLI/README.md

 To get started, simply run the file in the command line and enter the crypto tickers of your choice.

+Entering 'go' with no arguments will check all top 100 coins by market cap.

 ```
 python pycoin.py
 ```